aazaff/startLearn.R/README.md

 ## Basics Concepts
 Throughout this tutorial there will be references to **objects** and **functions**.
 These are the two fundamental units of the R programming language.
 R stores information as objects and uses functions to interact with the objects.
 The following quote (not mine) summarizes the relationship quite well.

-**“Everything that exists in R is an object.**
+“Everything that **exists** in R is an object.
-**Everything that you do in R is a function.”**
+Everything that you **do** in R is a function.”

 The line between objects and functions can become somewhat blurred because all functions are stored as objects and all objects can only be interacted with via functions.
 Don't be discouraged by this complexity, just remember the above quote and you will be fine.

 ## Why use R?
-If you are ever feeling overwhelmed by what you are learning or doing in R, never forget that everything you do in R is just a **function** designed for one of the following **five** purposes.
+If you are ever feeling overwhelmed by what you are learning or doing in R, never forget that everything you do in R is just a **function** designed for one of the following **four** purposes.
 Determine which step you are trying to perform, and proceed from there.

 1. Mathematical Operations - Using R as a glorified calculator
 2. Storing Data - Storing data in a format that allows you do a mathematical operation on it.
 3. Reshaping Data - Changing the format of previously stored data so you can perform a different kind of operation on it.
-4. Script Operations - Design **functions** that stores data, reshape data, and/or apply a mathematical operation to data all at once.
-5. Visualize Data - Methods to make graphs or other representations of stored data.
+4. Visualize Data - Methods to make graphs or other representations of stored data.

-Although there are literally hundred (if not thousands) of ways to do each of these 5 steps in R, so long as you know a handful of basic methods for each you can accomplish anything.
+Although there are literally hundred (if not thousands) of ways to do each of these four steps in R, so long as you know a handful of basic methods for each you can accomplish anything.

-## The First Rule of R
+## The First Rule of R-Club
-The first rule of R is: Always talk about R!
+"Always talk about R!"

 Spell things out for future readers of your programs as explicitly as possible – especially for me, because I’m grading you!
 You want other programmers to easily recognize what you are trying to accomplish with a particular line of code.
 A quote that I quite like is: